-The Medical Assistant curriculum prepares students to become valuable members of the health care professional team, of prime importance in helping physicians respond successfully to a rapidly changing environment.
+The Medical Assistant Specialized Degree prepares students to become valuable members of a professional health care professional team, helping physicians respond successfully to a rapidly changing environment.
 Northampton developed its diploma program in response to requests from physicians who were looking for workers trained in both office and clinical skills.
-The coursework includes classroom and lab instruction, and commences with hands-on clinical instruction in physician offices.
+The coursework includes classroom and lab instruction and commences with hands-on clinical instruction in physician offices.

 Graduates of this program are qualified to work as clinical medical assistants, working with physicians in many different capacities.
 Students can also choose to continue their studies in a specialized medical assistant field through direct articulation agreements with other Healthcare Administration programs.